 Read on to learn about cryotherapy, including how it compares to other treatments for warts, what the procedure is like, and the recovery process.

 Most warts that aren’t in the genital area can be treated using cryotherapy.
 Research suggests that cryotherapy may be particularly effective in treating warts of the hand, even when compared to traditional topical creams.
-Cryotherapy may also be helpful in treating plantar warts on feet.
+Cryotherapy be helpful in treating plantar warts on feet.

 You may be a good candidate if over-the-counter (OTC) treatments like salicylic acid haven’t successfully treated your warts.
 Cryotherapy may also be a good option if you want to quickly treat your wart.